Are PWAs the new sexy of mobile tech? Yes, sir! Why? Well, for several reasons: in general, users are almost three...

 Page Speed Insights

 Pagespeed Insights gives you an overall insight into your website speed.
-By merely inputting your URL, Google page insight will analyze your web content and offer recommendations to boost your page load speed.
+By merely inputting your URL, Google page insight will analyze your web content and recommend boosting your page load speed.

 Nowadays, page load speed is one of the factors that determine your ranking in the SERP.
 If it takes time for your page to load, you will likely experience a high bounce rate.
 And if visitors do not interact with your website before leaving, you will pretty much have poor conversion performance and poor user experience.